dart-lang/site-www/src/resources/faq.md

 You can use the low-level HTML API that core libraries define like `dart:html`, or you can choose from many [web packages](/web/libraries#web-packages).
 You can also use the [Flutter framework]({{site.flutter}}), which has [web support]({{site.flutter}}/web)

-### Q. Will the Dart VM get into Chrome?
+### Q. Will Chrome add the Dart VM?

 [No.]({{site.news}}/2015/03/dart-for-entire-web.html)
-Dart is designed to compile to JavaScript to run across the modern web.
+Dart compiles to JavaScript to run across the modern web.

 ### Q. Is Dart single-threaded on the web?

-Dart is *mostly* single-threaded on the web, since web apps cannot use isolates.
+Dart is _mostly_ single-threaded on the web, since web apps cannot use isolates.
 To run code concurrently, web apps use [web workers][] instead.
 Web workers lack the ease and efficiency of isolates,